 - Mayor: Mauricio Rodas Espinel

-Quito’s history is very much linked to general Ecuadorian history.
-During the pre-Columbian era several indigenous groups inhabited present-day Quito, including the Quitus from whom the city took its name.
-In the beginning of the 16th century, while the Incas controlled Ecuador, Quito served as the capital of the northern half of the Inca empire.
+At the beginning of the 16th century, while the Incas controlled Ecuador, Quito served as the capital of the northern half of the Inca empire.
 In 1533, the Inca General Rumiñahui destroyed Quito so that it would not fall into the hands of the advancing conquistadors.
-Just a year later, after the Spanish conquered the Inca, the Spanish Lieutenant Sebastián de Benalcázar began rebuilding Quito from the rubble the Rumiñahui and the conquistadores left behind.
-The official name, San Francisco de Quito originates from the patron saint Saint Francis (Francisco in Spanish) which in turn comes from the conquistador Francisco Pizarro.
+Just a year later, after the Spanish conquered the Inca, the Spanish Lieutenant Sebastián de Benalcázar began rebuilding Quito from the rubble that Rumiñahui and the conquistadores left behind.
+The city’s official name, San Francisco de Quito, originates from the patron saint Saint Francis (San Francisco in Spanish) which in turn comes from the conquistador Francisco Pizarro.

 Quito’s altitude, at 2820 M (9252 feet), Quito is almost twice as high as Denver, Colorado.
 Though because it sits only 25 kilometres from the Equator, Quito does not suffer through long winters like the Mile High City.
 On the contrary, Ecuador’s capital enjoys mild days and cool nights almost year-round.

 The climate in the Andes varies according to the altitude and the time of the year.
 In Quito the temperature ranges from 7 degrees C (55 F) at night to 26 C (78 F) at noon, and averages 15 C (64 F).
 There are two seasons, wet and dry.
 The wet season is called winter and the dry is considered summer.
-Quito’s summer lasts about 4 months, from the end of June to September.
+Quito’s summer usually lasts about 4 months, from the end of June to September, though, in recent years of climate change, the difference between seasons has diminished and it can be both sunny and rainy one day, any day of the year.
 Quito sees its fair share of rain from October through May, though even during this period the climate supports a multitude of diversions.
 There are enough sunny days during the rainy season to accommodate all but the most insatiable sun worshipers, and when the sun hides, Quito has plenty to offer indoors.

 How to Get There & Away

-Most people flying into Ecuador take flights directly into Quito’s International Airport (UIO).
+Most people flying into Ecuador take flights directly into Quito’s International Airport (UIO) in the outskirts of Quito.
 Quito is accessible by bus from virtually anywhere in Ecuador.
 Quito’s location is accessible and convenient for travel throughout Ecuador.
 See our Quito orientation and transportation page for details.